 Before we dig into why being overweight can lead to difficulties getting an erection, it’s important that you understand what erectile dysfunction is in the first place.
 An erection begins in the brain when the nerves send signals through the body.
 The signals relax the arteries, allowing more blood to flow into the penis, creating pressure in the corpora cavernosa.
 The penis then hardens, resulting in an erection.
-ED is the inability to achieve or maintain an erection sufficient enough for masturbation or sex, and can be caused by a number of things.
-However, almost all of the causes come down to the brain not sending the right signals to the body or a lack of blood flow to the penis.
+ED is the inability to achieve or maintain an erection sufficient enough for masturbation or sex.
+ED is caused by a number of things, however, it’s almost always caused by the brain’s inability to send the right signals to the body.
+This results in a lack of blood flow to the penis.

-While there are no studies that prove being overweight in and of itself causes erectile dysfunction, it is directly linked to conditions that cause problems for both the blood flow and psychological aspects of an erection.
-For one, obesity is associated with a whole host of cardiovascular issues ranging from high blood pressure to heart disease.
+While there are no studies that prove being overweight causes erectile dysfunction directly, it does affect blood flow to the penis which is vital for an erection.
 If blood cannot freely and readily flow to the penis, there will be no erection.
 In some cases, ED may even be one of the first signs of heart disease or other serious health conditions.
 Obesity is also a leading factor in high cholesterol and diabetes, which are two other conditions closely linked to ED.
-And on top of all of this, studies show a correlation between obesity and lower levels of testosterone, a hormone which is vital for normal sexual performance and libido in men.
+Studies also show a correlation between obesity and lower levels of testosterone, a hormone which is vital for normal sexual performance and libido in men.

 Luckily, erectile dysfunction is treatable, especially when tied to being overweight, which can be remedied by lifestyle changes.
 A 2014 study showed that for those who are overweight and suffer from ED, an improvement in physical activity combined with a reduction in body weight is often an effective treatment method.

 Being sexually active and confident is important in our relationships with our partners and ourselves, and ED can get in the way of that.
-It can be hard to talk about, but the more we openly discuss the causes and treatment options for men living with ED, the sooner everyone can get back to having a healthy sex life.
-And that’s something we can all get on board with!
+It can be hard to talk about, but the more we openly discuss the causes and treatment options for men living with ED, the sooner everyone can get back to having a happy, healthy sex life.